InitRoot/BurpJSLinkFinder/README.md

  - Live Passive Scanning : Use suite scope

  As with ALL the burp scanner items, you have to give it a minute or so to work through the data.
 You shouldn't be waiting several minutes for a result tho.

+ If the links have been excluded monitor the OUTPUT of the extension under the Extender options to verify.

 ##  Screenshot